 Simply delivering an excellent thesis is not enough to compete in the academic job market.
 Instead, universities look for all-round academics.
-PhD students, and master’s students who strive for academic careers in the future, benefit from being aware of these expectations.
+Individuals who strive for academic careers in the future, benefit from being aware of these expectations.
 The sooner you know, the better you can prepare!

 - Why narrow expertise is not good enough